epi/flod/README.md

   - Support for passing metadata down the pipeline.
   - Stages are now allowed to implement multiple methods (sources, sinks) or method pairs (filters).
 The actual method is chosen based on the methods supported by other stages.
+  - Pipeline can be split in two or more parts which are executed in parallel.

 - v0.0.2 (2016-03-15)
   - Can use built-in arrays and input ranges as pipeline sources.